devchilll/the-ultimate-training-guide/README.md

-# Post-Training & Alignment Interview Prep Guide
+# Post-Training & Alignment Prep Guide

 > [!NOTE]
 > This guide was created with the help of publicly available LLMs and curated resources.
 It is intended as a learning reference, not professional career advice.
 Always verify information and do your own research.